 1. Set a timer, preferably in another room.
-I set the timer for 20 minutes, 10 if it’s something very intricate, and walking down the hallway to turn it off helps me be more mindful of my body.
+I set the timer for 17 minutes, and walking down the hallway to turn it off helps me be more mindful of my body.
 A 5 minute break every hour doesn’t do it for me.
 Yes, at first frequent breaks interrupted my flow, but now they are thoroughly part of it.

 2. Take a shoulder break by putting a 2 soft balls or empty 16oz water bottles, or small rolled up towels under my arms(anywhere from the pit to nearer the elbow) for a few minutes.
 This position allows my shoulders to rest while different muscles are engaged, and I can keep mosaicing.
 The first time I read about this in Franklin’s Relax your Neck, Liberate Your Shoulders, I couldn’t imagine it helping, but it felt great.
 I look funny, but, oh well.

 3. Wear a padded glove on your nipping hand.

 4. Work on several different projects to vary the types of tasks I am doing.
 Invariably, too much of one thing, whether it be nipping, gluing or grouting, increases my pain levels.

 5. Remember to breathe.
 When I’m focusing intensely, I tend to hold my breath, and tense my muscles.

 6. Take a day off from the studio.
 Yes, I love making mosaics.
 Yes, I have orders to fill.
 But to sustain my craftsmanship in the long term, I need to give my body a chance to decompress.

 7. Stand up to nip and glue.
 This may not work for everyone, that’s the nature of ergonomics, not one size fits all.
 But for me, having a tall drafting table and standing as I work allows me to get better leverage with nipping, using the big muscles in my arms and shoulders rather than just my hands.